> Skip to content

 Ana I. Martinez Chamorro, Faith in Action

-The Rev. Alvin Herring is moving on after five years as CEO of Faith in Action.
+The Rev. Alvin Herring is moving on after five years as executive director of Faith in Action.

 Also, the Dallas Foundation has appointed an interim CEO, and Jack Anderson, who helped shape the reach and mission of the Joyce Foundation, has died.